-Did your engine oil have a strong smell of gas when you replaced your engine oil?
+Does your engine oil have a strong smell of gas when you smell the oil dipstick?

 This is actually a pretty common problem when it comes to gas engines.
-But how serious is this problem and how do I fix this issue and prevent it from happening again?
+But how serious is this problem, and should you take any action?

-In this article, we will go through the causes of why your engine oil smells like gas and how you can avoid it in the future.
+In this article, we will go through why your engine oil smells like gas and how you can avoid it in the future.

 2. You only drive for short distances

 Gas is always running down into your oil pan on almost all car engines, more or less.
 When your oil temperature gets high, the gas will come out as vapor from the engine oil.